arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/intro/README.md

 }
 ```

-For this short example we will make available the scope of the typeclass `Eq` implemented for the type `String`, by using `run`.
+For this short example, we will make the scope of the typeclass `Eq` implemented for the type `String` available by using `run`.
 This will make all the `Eq` extension functions, such as `eqv` and `neqv`, available inside the `run` block.

 ```kotlin:ank